Mental Health Conditions Puts Veterans at Higher Risk of Heart Disease and Stroke

 This study included data from 1.6 million veterans ages 45 to 80 who received care within the VA health care system from 2010 to 2014.
 Of these veterans, 45% of men and 63% of women had been diagnosed with a mental health condition.

 Results of the Study

 The study found that both men and women with various mental health diagnoses, except for PTSD, had a higher risk of cardiovascular event and death over five years.
 The findings also demonstrated the following:

 - For men, depression, anxiety, psychosis, and bipolar disorder were associated with an increased risk of death from cardiovascular disease.
 Depression, psychosis, and bipolar disorder were also linked to cardiovascular events such as heart attack and stroke.

 - For women, depression, psychosis, and bipolar disorder posed a higher cardiovascular disease risk.
 Additionally, psychosis and bipolar disorder also increased the risk of death.

 - A diagnosis of psychosis (e.g. schizophrenia), among both men and women, posed the strongest risk for heart attack, stroke, and death from cardiovascular disease

 What Does this Mean?

-This research has implications for helping determine cardiovascular risk among patients and helping determine who might benefit from interventions such as cholesterol-lowering medications and blood pressure treatment.
-Overall, when considering a veteran’s health care needs, mental health status should be taken into account when calculating cardiovascular disease risk and determining the appropriate treatment options.
+This research has implications for helping to determine cardiovascular risk among patients.
+It can also determine who might benefit from interventions such as cholesterol-lowering medications and blood pressure treatment.
+Overall, when considering a veteran’s health care needs, take mental health status into account when calculating cardiovascular disease risk and determining the appropriate treatment options.